Hamid Idris Awate: Early life in Italian Eritrea

 Awate was born in 1910 in Gerset, located between Tessenei and Golluj in southwestern Italian Eritrea.
 His father, a peasant, trained him as early as childhood in the use of guns.
-Hamid was of Tigre and Nara descent.
+Hamid was of Beni-Amer descent.

 In 1935, Hamid was conscripted by the Italians to serve in the colonial army of the Eritrean Ascari.
 Beside his fluency in Arabic, Tigre, Tigrinya, Nara, Hedareb, and Kunama, Hamid learned the Italian language very well within a short period of time and was sent to Rome for a course in military intelligence.

 After returning from Italy, he was appointed as a security officer in western Eritrea.
 Shortly after, he served as deputy chief (Mayor) of the city of Kassala (Sudan) and its surroundings during the brief Italian occupation of that city in 1940/1941 at the beginning of World War II.
 As Mayor of Kassala he promoted the political union of that city to his country, Eritrea, but Allied offensives at the end of January 1941 forced him to renounce to it.

 He fought as an Eritrean ascari in the Battle of Keren during World War II and participated in the Italian guerrilla campaign in Eritrea against Allied forces with the cavalrymen of Ali Gabre.

-After the Italians were completely pushed out of Eritrea, Hamid settled in western Eritrea but eventually went into a dispute against the British authorities and began an armed campaign against Britain's control over Eritrea from 1942 to 1948.
-Afterwards, Hamid and his armed faction came to a truce agreement with the British authorities.
+After the Italians were completely pushed out of Eritrea, Hamid settled in western Eritrea but eventually recruited an army of 50 people and began to raid the Kunama and Nara tribes from 1942 to 1948.
+His actions eventually attracted the attention of the British authorities, who offered a considerable award for his capture, dead or alive.
+Afterwards, Hamid and his armed faction surrendered to British in 1951 after they agreed not to prosecute him for his crimes.

-In the meantime, the Eritrean independence movement was taking shape and working towards making Eritrea an independent country by peaceful means rather than joining landlocked Ethiopia.

 Resistance against Ethiopia

 In 1958 a group of Eritrean exiles in Cairo founded the Eritrean Liberation Movement under Hamid's leadership.

-In July 1960, in the city of Cairo, a group of young Eritrean students and intellectuals held a meeting and formed the Eritrean Liberation Front (ELF).